lorenzo-stoakes/linux-vm-notes/sections/process.md

   the physical pages of memory when requested, but also the page tables required to map those pages.

-* In practice, memory mapped pages do indeed create all page table entries only when faulted in - however note that glibc malloc assigns the first and last page presumably for its own bookkeeping - this will be because these are faulted in when the malloc code writes data here.
+* In practice, memory mapped pages do indeed create page table entries only when the pages they reference are faulted in - however note that glibc malloc assigns the first and last page presumably for its own bookkeeping - this is because these are faulted in when the malloc code writes data in these pages.
 Experiment with the [multi-page alloc][multi-page-alloc] sample code and the [pagetables hack][pagetables-hack], both from the sister repo [linux-vm-hacks][linux-vm-hacks] to explore this on a local linux system.

 * Physical page allocation is handled via